carlosrobertodevops/nhost-docker-swarm/Readme.md

 In the postgres folder postgres and pgbouncer are configured.
 These are necessary for Nhost, but could live on their own server.
 You can also skip this stack if you use managed Postgres by Neon or other provider.

 There is one script for creating a new "database" within postgres and makes it ready for Nhost.
 Useful if you have several Nhost apps that use the same Postgres instance.
-Another sql file makes a new monitor with no privileges, that can only be used to test the connection in Kuma.
+Another sql file makes a new monitor user with no privileges, that can only be used to test the connection in Kuma.

 ### nhost

 The nhost stack is Hasura, Nhost Auth and Nhost Storage.
 This stack is stateless and can be replicated across servers without any issue.
 Storage is optional, as you can use Nhost without using Nhost storage, but it is correctly configured.
-This setup does not include its own Minio, so you need to set that up or use Amazon S3, Cloudflare R2 or similar.
+This setup does not include its own Minio, so you need to set that up, or use Amazon S3, Cloudflare R2 or similar.
 For Nhost auth, you need to make sure the email templates are mounted correctly.
 This is done by rsync in this setup.
 For Hasura, you need to do migrations and update metadata manually (or make a script if you want).
 Just use the Hasura client and do `hasura migrate apply --admin-secret ADMIN_SECRET --database-name default --endpoint hasura-app1.mydomain.com` and `hasura metadata apply --admin-secret ADMIN_SECRET --endpoint hasura-app1.mydomain.com`.
 Be in the nhost folder when you do this, and it will apply your local changes to production.